2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 • IHG

-All of these transfer options are available at a rate of 1:1.
+All of these transfer options (except for one) are available at a rate of 1:1.
 So, if you have 15,000 Bilt Rewards points, you could turn them into 15,000 points with any of the above-mentioned loyalty programs.
+The noted exception here is Accor Live Limitless, which transfers points at a rate of 3:2 (so 3,000 Bilt Points transfers to 2,000 ALL points).

 To begin the transfer process, you’ll first need to link your loyalty account using the Bilt app.
 Oddly, this functionality is not available on the site.
 In the event you don’t already have an account, you can also create one.
 Once an account is linked, you can select how many points you’d like to transfer.